Authentication on Tawa

 // Store state + codeVerifier in httpOnly cookies, redirect user to url

 // 2.
-Handle callback (must be at /api/auth/callback — builder registers this URI)
+Handle callback — MUST be at /api/auth/callback (builder registers this exact path)

 const tokens = await bio.exchangeCode(code, codeVerifier, redirectUri)